catalyst/moodle-tool_emailutils/README.md

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/catalyst/moodle-tool_emailutils/ci/MOODLE_39_STABLE)

+# Email utilities for Moodle

+This plugin is intended to become a place for a suite of semi related email utilities to help improve the securty, scalability, and performance of emails.

+Over time some of the features may be pulled into Moodle core.

+A rough roadmap with no set timelines:

-# AWS SES Complaints Plugin for Moodle
+* Handle incoming email complaints via AWS SES Complaints

-This plugin is for use with the AWS SES service.
+* Manage DKIM keys
+* Email round trip monitoring, eg sends an email to itself and asserts it arrives and in the right shape
+* DMARC email processing and reporting

 ## Branches
 The following lists the supported branch to use based on your Moodle version.